-- Innatism says there are some synthetic truths that are innate knowledge.
+- Innatism says there is some knowledge that is innate knowledge.

-- Empiricism says there is no such thing as innate knowledge and that the mind at birth is a blank slate.
+- Empiricism says there is no such thing as innate knowledge and that all knowledge is acquired after we are born.

 Plato, for example, is an innatist and tries to show with his slave boy example that even without education, humans have knowledge of geometry.

 Qualia are the subjective qualities of experience – i.e. what something feels like inside your mind.
 Qualia are not properties of objects, but properties of minds/experience.
 Examples of qualia include: